drkrillo/docs/creator/optimizing/performance-optimization.md

 For the best result in terms of avoiding hiccups, hide entities by switching their shape's `visible` property to false.
 With this approach, you add them to the engine when creating them, but you simply don't make their models visible.

 An alternative is to not add the entities to the engine until needed.
 This may result in some hiccups when the entities appear for the first time, and they might also take a couple of seconds to become visible.
-The advantage of this approach is that it's a valid way to get around the \[scene limitations]\(\{{< ref "/content/creator/sdk7/optimizing/scene-limitations.md" >\}}).
+The advantage of this approach is that it's a valid way to get around the [scene limitations](../sdk7/optimizing/scene-limitations.md).
 Keep in mind that the scene limitations count is for the content that is being rendered in the scene at any given time, not for the total content that could be rendered.
 Loading and unloading parts of the scene should allow you to work around those limitations.

 {% hint style="warning" %}
 **📔 Note**: Entities that are not visible but are added to the engine do count towards the scene limitations.